foundriesio/docs/source/zephyr/getting-started.rst

    .. note::

-      If you're new to repo, the basic idea is that the manifest has an XML file which describes where the Zephyr MicroPlatform code, documentation, and other Git repositories are.
+      If you're new to repo, the basic idea is that the manifest has an XML file which describes where the Zephyr microPlatform code, documentation, and other Git repositories are.

-      Running ``repo init`` with the Zephyr MicroPlatform manifest sets up the ``genesis`` directory to house the Zephyr MicroPlatform repositories, and ``repo sync`` clones the repositories onto your computer.
+      Running ``repo init`` with the Zephyr microPlatform manifest sets up the ``genesis`` directory to house the Zephyr microPlatform repositories, and ``repo sync`` clones the repositories onto your computer.

 Build an Application
 --------------------

-Now that you've installed the Zephyr MicroPlatform, it's time to build a demonstration application.
+Now that you've installed the Zephyr microPlatform, it's time to build a demonstration application.

-Since one of the main features of the MicroPlatform is making it easy to build application binaries which are cryptographically checked by mcuboot, a secure bootloader, you'll first build a simple "Hello World" application provided by mcuboot.
+Since one of the main features of the microPlatform is making it easy to build application binaries which are cryptographically checked by mcuboot, a secure bootloader, you'll first build a simple "Hello World" application provided by mcuboot.